BRITE-REU/programming-workshops/source/workshops/06_SQL/Relational_Databases.rst

 	sqlite>.mode tabs
 	sqlite>.import movies.tsv

 Confirm that data has been loaded into each table using commands like the following, which list the first 10 lines from a table.
-Note that the .mode and .headers commands make the output easy to read.  select * means output all fields of each row.
+Note that the .mode and .headers commands make the output easy to read.  "select *" means output all fields of each row.

 .. code::